victorromeo/victorromeo.github.io/_posts/2021-02-14-Game-Theory.md

 ### Pareto Domination

-Whenever a player may select an optimal *Strategy Profile* $s$ without negatively impacting other players, then the *Strategy Profile* $s$ **Parent Dominates** other *Strategy Profiles* $s'$
+Whenever a player may select an optimal *Strategy Profile* $s$ without negatively impacting other players, then the *Strategy Profile* $s$ **Pareto Dominates** other *Strategy Profiles* $s'$

 Using Pareto Domination we can sort some of our choices, to select better choices

 ### Pareto Optimization

-Whenever a *Strategy Profile* is better than all other *Strategy Profiles*, it is considered **Pareto Optimized**
+Whenever a Strategy Profile *Pareto Dominates* **all** other Strategy Profiles, it is considered **Pareto Optimized**

+This is not just about Action Profile optimization but Strategy Profile optimization of the game.

 ### Nash Equilibrium

-If a game is considered from a single player's perspective, then we can see that the player will attempt to use opportunities to gain advantage.
+If a competitive game is considered from a single player's perspective, then we can see that the player, who can reason, will attempt to use opportunities to gain advantage.

 If a player **has perfect information and knows what other players strategies will be**, then the player may select the best strategy to maximize payoff.